TravelingElliot/Statement-of-Work-Scouter/README.md

 **Problem**: Single broad query returned irrelevant results

 **Solution**: Multi-query strategy using project type + integrations + technical requirements, with deduplication across results

+### GitHub Description Data Quality

+**Problem**: Some repositories have auto-generated descriptions that concatenate all README sections, resulting in thousand-character descriptions that break card layouts

+**Solution**: Truncate descriptions to 400 characters in the UI while preserving full content for detail view

+### Irrelevant Repository Results

+**Problem**: Some repositories returned by GitHub search had zero overlap with SOW requirements, cluttering results

+**Solution**: Filter out repos where the LLM's coverage analysis returns an empty "covers" array or only fallback messages, ensuring all displayed results have meaningful relevance